Documentation

 Description

-This addon allows users to add simple tables into presentations.
+This module allows users to add simple tables into presentations.
 With this functionality, users can easily organize their lessons and presentations.

 Properties